Urgent Update for Winter 2026 White Flag Emergency Shelter

 Q. My abuser will hurt me if they find me.
 What kind of security do you offer?

 A. The location of the shelter is confidential.
 We do not allow shelter clients to tell anyone, even trusted friends and family, about where they are staying.
-Everyone who enters the shelter, including staff and maintenance workers must sign a confidentiality agreement.
-The shelter is equipped with security camera and all doors are kept locked at all times.
+Everyone who enters the shelter, including staff and maintenance workers, must sign a confidentiality agreement.
+The shelter is equipped with security cameras, and all doors are kept locked at all times.